codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ## Part 0 - The application.

-We have this application called `Tasqui` which is another todo list for the command line, I know, very creative.
+We have this application called **Tasqui** that can be found in [THIS](https://github.com/andre2w/tasqui) repository.
+It is another todo list for the command line, I know, very creative.

 Right now this application has 3 main actions `add`, `tasks`, `remove`.